joemccann/tick/README.md

 Tick is a todo list app running on [Express](http://expressjs.com) and uses a custom version of [Reqwest](http://github.com/ded/reqwest) in the browser for XHR.

-It writes your "ticks" (todo list items) to a JSON file that is stored on your server.
+It writes your "Ticks" (todo list items) to a JSON file that is stored on your server.

 **NOTE**